spiral/docs/framework/container.md

 }
 ```

-> Attention, spiral will try to resolve EVERY constructor/method argument even if it's stated as optional!
+> Spiral will try to resolve EVERY constructor/method argument even if it's stated as optional!

 ### Singletons
 In many cases you might want to use only one instance of your class across application, you can either configure container with singleton binding (see below), or simply state your class as singleton by declaring `SINGLETON` constant and implementing `SingletonInterface`: